Who are the Suffering:

 Do’s (Before Diagnosis):

-• Look up “Nancy’s Nook” Facebook group and find a “Nook Doctor”
+Look up “Nancy’s Nook” Facebook group and find a “Nook Doctor” (see link below).

-• Read the book “The Doctor Will See You Now,” by Dr. Tamer Seckin, M.D.
+Read the books “The Doctor Will See You Now,” and "EndoMEtriose" by Dr. Tamer Seckin, M.D.

 “Nancy’s Nook” Facebook QR Code below